threefoldtech/web3gw/manual/src/threelang/tfgrid/presearch.md

-# Presearch Namespace
+# Presearch actions

-- To deploy a presearch instance, use the Presearch namespace.
+- To deploy a presearch instance, use the Presearch actions.

 ## Create Operation